About

 Zero waste approach (Bioplastics and Biostimulants)

-Bioplastics: High-value polymers, wil be created by tearing the structure of non-edible proteins while mixing them with a plastizier agent, that,if mixed in different proportions, may confer flexible material.
+Bioplastics: High-value polymers will be created by tearing the structure of non-edible proteins while mixing them with a plasticizer agent.
+If mixed in different proportions, it may confer flexible material.

-Bio-stimulants: To reduce the need of chemical fertilizers and pesticides, crop-boosting formulas will be produced taking the necessary nutrients from the streams´discards.
-Subsquently the formulas´ potence will be tested in both a controlled (scaled) space and on a greenhouse.
+Bio-stimulants: To reduce the need of chemical fertilizers and pesticides, crop-boosting formulas will be produced by extracting nutrients from stream discards.
+Subsequently, their potency will be tested in both a controlled (scaled) space and a greenhouse.